hyperhyperspace/hyperhyperspace-account/README.md

 * Account management: allows a user to use his identity and sync his data across a set of devices.
 * An AddressBook: add other Home Accounts as contacts securely.
 * Chat/Video/Voice: Interact with contacts from your address book.

+**Important**: This library references the [HHS core library](https://github.com/hyperhyperspace/hyperhyperspace-core), that is not still published to NPM.
+You need to check it out, build it and use 'yarn link'.